-Dividend and interest income paid to non-resident unit holders is subject to a final withholding tax in accordance with domestic rules/treaty rules.
+Dividend and interest income paid to non-resident unitholders is subject to a final withholding tax in accordance with domestic rules/treaty rules.
 To the extent that the income has been subject to final Australian withholding tax or would have been subject to withholding tax had an exemption not applied, no further tax is levied.

 Withholding from other property trust distributions (or from a present entitlement to other trust income) is required at the rate of 47% where an Australian tax file number (TFN), Australian business number (ABN) or other exception is not quoted to the fund.
-Unit holders are entitled to a tax credit for the amount withheld.
+Unitholders are entitled to a tax credit for the amount withheld.
 Amounts that have tax withheld under the 'managed investment trust' withholding tax provisions discussed above are exempted from this requirement.

-Additionally, a foreign resident capital gains withholding (FRCGW) of 12.5% will apply to vendors disposing of certain taxable property (including units in trusts) under contracts entered into from July 1, 2016, that have a contract price of USD 750,000 or more.
-For contracts that are entered into from July 1, 2016 and before July 1, 2017, even if they are not due to settle until after July 1, 2017, the FRCGW withholding tax rate is 10% and applies to real property disposals where the contract price is USD 2 million and above.
+A foreign resident capital gains withholding (FRCGW) of 12.5% will apply to vendors disposing of certain taxable property (including units in trusts) under contracts that have a contract price of AUS 750,000 or more.
 There are exceptions from the obligation to withhold, for example, if the vendor provides a declaration to the purchaser that the vendor is an Australian resident.
 Additionally, a vendor may apply to the Commissioner for a reduction in the withholding tax rate, for example, if the vendor is not expecting a gain on disposal.
 The withholding is a non-final withholding tax and is creditable against the vendor's income tax liability on lodgment of a tax return.

 c.
-Australian stamp duty
+Australian Stamp Duty